-Internet of Things (IoT) is bringing the network to individuals’ daily lives and is extending its reach to cities, industries and more.
+The Internet of Things (IoT) is bringing the network to the daily lives of individuals and it is extending its reach to cities, industries and more.
 With such influence, IoT Security is definitely a key concern for all IoT stakeholders which include developers, service providers, customers, and end-users.

-This course outlines the state-of-the-art prevailing practices for IoT Security and explains how the IoT Security landscape is evolving to aid IoT stakeholders in making strategic decisions for IoT products.
+This course outlines prevailing state-of-the-art practices for IoT security and explains how the IoT security landscape is evolving to aid IoT stakeholders in making strategic decisions for IoT products.

 - LIVE Virtual courses can be conducted for 5 hours or 7 hours daily.
 Please note that the number of training days will be extended if you opt for 5 hours daily.

 This course is designed to help IT professionals strengthen their knowledge about the Internet of Things (IoT) and the security platforms related to it.
-In this training you will learn how to work effectively with security researchers on reported IoT security issues and concerns and how to develop a security patching strategy and product update life-cycle.
+In this course, participants will learn how to work effectively with security researchers on reported IoT security issues and concerns and how to develop a security patching strategy and product update life-cycle.